 This programme is for you if:

-Applicants onto the accelerated programme must meet both an academic and work expereince component as follows:
+Applicants on the accelerator programme must meet both the academic and work experience components as follows:

 Applicants must have:

 Applicants must have least 18 months of exclusive tax experience or 36 months of general tax or accounting work experience.